Scout

-All requirements for the Scout rank must be completed as a member of a troop or as a Lone Scout.
+All requirements for the Scout rank must be completed as a member of a troop.
 If you have already completed these requirements as part of the Webelos Scouting Adventure, simply demonstrate your knowledge or skills to your Scoutmaster or other designated leader after joining the troop.

 The requirements for Scout, Tenderfoot, Second Class, and First Class ranks may be worked on simultaneously; however, these ranks must be earned in sequence.